university-of-southern-maine-physics/labjack-controller/paper.md

 solutions in the long term.
 To combat this, hardware has been developed by multiple manufacturers to capture this market.
 These solutions tend to have cost-effective, versatile hardware, but interfaces that are poorly designed or immature.
-Current offerings from Labjack are one such example; their hardware is used in major industrial apllications, but the interface is exceedingly nuanced and provideds little error recovery.
+Current offerings from Labjack are one such example; their hardware is used in major industrial applications, but the interface is exceedingly nuanced and provides little error recovery.

-``labjack-controller`` is a Python package which targets T-series DAQs from LabJack, and is designed to provide a powerful thread-safe facade representation of these devices.
+`labjack-controller` is a Python package which targets T-series DAQs from LabJack, and is designed to provide a powerful thread-safe facade representation of these devices.
 It focuses on providing functions that abstract and automate data collection, error handling, and configuration